SciWilro/cehg16-workshop/README.md

 ### A brief survey of the files in this repository

-Give survey of data files: 1000 Genomes, HGDP, PLINK format, ADMIXTURE output.
+*Give survey of data files: 1000 Genomes, HGDP, PLINK format, ADMIXTURE output, etc.*

+### Exercise 1: Exploring global human variation using ADMIXTURE

+*Describe this exercise here.*

+### Exercise 2: Predicting ancestral admixture proportions from genotypes using a global variation reference panel

+*Describe this exercise here.*

 ### Some background on the genotype data